Dementia is common, affecting more than 400 000 Australians.

 - Improve thought and mood.

-Here we discuss dementia, and how dementia physiotherapy treatment may help.
+Below, we discuss dementia and how physiotherapy may assist in managing its effects.

-Dementia is not one specific disorder, but rather a collection of symptoms caused by conditions that affect the brain.
-It results in a progressive decline in brain function, with symptoms starting slowly and gradually worsening over time, leading to increasing loss of cognitive and functional abilities.
+Dementia is not one specific disorder but a group of symptoms caused by conditions affecting the brain.
+It involves a progressive decline in brain function, starting slowly and worsening over time, often resulting in:

 - Memory loss